muqtadirlawal/Austo_Automobile/README.md

 Promote Sedans to Small Families and Female Buyers:
 - Families with 1 dependent prefer Sedans, and female customers favour Sedans over other car types.
 Highlight Sedans as a family-friendly and stylish option in marketing campaigns aimed at smaller families and female buyers.

-Tailor SUV Marketing to Older and High-Income Customers
+Tailor SUV Marketing to Older and High-Income Customers:
 - Customers aged 50-60 and those earning above $150k show a strong preference for SUVs.
 Hence, promote SUVs as premium, luxurious models targeting older and higher-income buyers.

-Expand Financing Options for Hatchbacks and Sedans
+Expand Financing Options for Hatchbacks and Sedans:
 - Many Hatchback and Sedan buyers rely on personal loans for their purchases, suggesting financing plays a role in these segments.
 Offer more attractive financing deals for Hatchbacks and Sedans to attract lower-income and loan-dependent buyers.

-Prioritize Salaried and Married Buyers in Campaigns
+Prioritize Salaried and Married Buyers in Campaigns:
 - Salaried buyers purchase more Sedans and SUVs, and married customers dominate car purchases across all makes.
 Develop targeted campaigns for salaried professionals and married couples, emphasizing reliability and family appeal.